BlockchainCommons/crypto-commons/README.md

 We want to keep all of our software safe for everyone.
 If you have discovered a security vulnerability, we appreciate your help in disclosing it to us in a responsible manner.
 We are unfortunately not able to offer bug bounties at this time.

 We do ask that you offer us good faith and use best efforts not to leak information or harm any user, their data, or our developer community.
 Please give us a reasonable amount of time to fix the issue before you publish it.
 Do not defraud our users or us in the process of discovery.
-We promise not to bring legal action against researchers who point out a problem provided they do their best to follow the these guidelines.
+We promise not to bring legal action against researchers who point out a problem provided they do their best to follow these guidelines.

 ### Reporting a Vulnerability